barrettotte/not-a-rat/README.md

 ## Limitations

+- I limited Windows Defender checks by using `InternetOpen`, `InternetOpenUrl`, and `CreateProcess` in `Installer/src/main.asm`.
+  But, Microsoft Smart Screen is still popped due to being unsigned
 - Materials are restricted to only diffuse maps
-- Textures have to be 4-bit BMP format
+- Textures have to be 4-bit BMP format; I was trying to minimize executable size
-- I probably have some memory leaks, I'm not a C++ master...
+- I probably have some memory leaks, I'm not a C++ expert...

 ## Development